 TLDG Online extends West Point’s military leadership lessons and TLDG’s proven learning process to a virtual setting that complements our onsite programs.
 Through this online experience, you gain exposure to our same impressive faculty who develop and lead unique courses only available through TLDG Online.

-The experience includes multi-media learning tools to capture reflections, interact with small breakout groups, and connect through live webinars with your designated cohort of participants and an experienced faculty team.
-It provides an exceptional opportunity for leaders at all organizational levels to closely examine their own leadership DNA and explore the personal principles that guide their decision-making and, ultimately, effectiveness as a leader.
+The experience includes multi-media learning tools to absorb the content in various ways, capture personal and group reflections, and interact with an experienced faculty team.
+It provides an exceptional opportunity for leaders at all organizational levels to closely examine their effectiveness as a leader.

-This course is designed to introduce you to the concept of leadership and validate the leadership philosophy that a “better me is a better we.”
+These two courses are designed to introduce you to the concepts of leadership and validate the leadership philosophy that a “better me is a better we.”
 Read More +

-“The TLDG Online Leadership Program far exceeded my expectations!
+"The TLDG Online Leadership Program far exceeded my expectations!
 I was unsure of how effective an online leadership program could be, but was impressed with how interactive the program is and how well it was presented.
-The program is well designed to not only teach participants about the key tenets of leadership, but it keeps participants engaged through interaction with each other as well as with the TLDG staff.”
+The program is well designed to not only teach participants about the key tenets of leadership, but it keeps participants engaged through interaction with each other.”

 Mike McAbee, Department Manager

 “At the start of the program, I was unsure… if our participants would be able to maintain their course work in addition to their day jobs and home life, but that concern was quickly diminished.
 I was impressed with…how well it was presented in small bites so that participants could maintain their homework assignments and activities.
 There was genuine excitement and responsiveness to the course material, which was designed for every type of leader.
 We were able to pull together 30 leaders from various locations within our organization to focus on their own development, which alone strengthened our team unit…We are looking forward to expanding to other leaders at Atlantic Broadband soon.”

 Vice President, Customer Care